 About Beth M. Stovell

-Beth is an officer on the board for the Institute for Biblical Research, on the Steering Committee for the Society of Vineyard Scholars and the Biblical Hebrew Poetry unit at Society of Biblical Literature.
-She is on the editorial board for Hope's Reason Journal.
+Beth is an officer on the board for the Institute for Biblical Research, on the Steering Committee for the Society of Vineyard Scholars and Chair of the Biblical Hebrew Poetry unit at Society of Biblical Literature.
+She is on the editorial board for DNI (Dictionary of Nature Imagery) Bible Supplement Series, Didaktikos: Journal of Theological Education, and Bulletin for Biblical Research.
 She received the Principal's Gold Medal in 2012 for her work at McMaster Divinity College.
 She received the Transformational Leader Award for Advising at St. Thomas University.

 In her free time, Beth enjoys exploring new music, reading fun books, creating food that is an “adventure,” and loves spending time with her husband and two adorable kids.